A5 Japanese Wagyu, Kagoshima Ribeye BMS 10/12

 Wagyu Beef carcasses are graded between the sixth and seventh rib.
 Grading is based on two, very specific factors: Yield and Grade.
 Yield meaning the ratio of meat compared to the actual carcass weight.
 Grade meaning the overall Beef Marbling Score (BMS), Beef Color Standard (BCS) , Beef Fat Standard (BFS) , Firmness & Texture.
 In order to qualify as A5 Japanese Wagyu, beef must be graded as Grade A for yield and Grade 5 in BMS, BFS, BCS, firmness and texture.

 You’ve probably heard of Kobe beef.
 But thanks to mislabeling in the U.S., the term is subject to much confusion.
-For example, beef that is actually only a small percentage Wagyu is often sold at a high premium and labeled as “American Kobe”.
+For example, since Kobe is not a protected term, beef that is actually only a small percentage Wagyu is often sold at a high premium and labeled as “American Kobe”.

 In order to be certified Kobe beef, the cattle must be Japanese Black (Kuroge Washu) and pure Tajima.
 Also, the cows must be bred, raised and slaughtered in the Hyogo prefecture of Japan.
 Finally, the meat must reach a 6 or above on the BMS marbling scale.